-D. Do you help with all the formalities after the purchase?
+4. Do you help with all the formalities surrounding the purchases?

 5. What are the additional costs when I decide to buy a property?

 In Greece, the commission cost is shared between the seller and the buyer (usually 2% + VAT each).
 In cases where the purchase price is below a certain amount, the buyer can pay a fixed brokerage fee which means that it will be a slightly higher percentage.
 There may also be other special circumstances for a fixed fee.
 This is something that you need to check with the broker who is responsible for the property you want to buy.

 In addition to the brokerage fee of about 2,5%, you need to count on 3, 09% in property tax.
 Notary fee 2,5%.
 Lawyer cost (approximately) 2,5% and Law Society costs of about 1% and Surveying costs 700 Euro.

 This makes about 11,5%, so always count on just over 12%.
 Please note that since several brokers can hold the same object, a “visit agreement” is signed at the viewing to secure which brokerage agency first presented the object to the buyer.